lakshani-98/aero-uncertainty-ai/README.md

-# ✈️ Uncertain Skies: Enhancing Trust in AI for Air Traffic Control
+# ✈️ PitchGuard: Enhancing Trust in AI for Air Traffic Control
 Uncertainty Estimation in Predictive Models using Monte Carlo Dropout & Deep Ensembles

 ---